IHsuanHu/CS-548/assignment2/README.md

 # JSON Schema and Binding
+We will be working with JSON data, so in this assignment we use some tools that are useful for JSON data processing.
+We use the Gson library to serialize and deserialize data as JSON.
+We also look at a schema for the form of JSON data we will see in future assignments, and how to perform validation on the data.

 ### Assignment code
 After finish the code, use Maven build tool in Intellij to build .jar file.
 Here are steps: